Gozaro/news-test/README.md

 There is a mock at https://www.mockapi.io I'm using a JSON file to provide customization: http://5d4b069b00dbb10014879772.mockapi.io/api/v1/designElements

-You can do a basic test of the App with Jest, run in the project directory:
+You can do a basic test of the App with Jest running in the main directory:
 ### `npm test`

 Installation: